-All assumptions and methods are described in Appendix A and are unchanged from the last valuation except for additional retirement patterns which were developed for future hires.
-The actuarial assumptions were approved by the Board on June 13, 2007.
+Except as noted above, the actuarial assumptions are consistent with the assumptions approved by the Board on April 13, 2011.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of SPRBT.

 GASB 25 and Funding Progress